MERLOT Reserve: Neural Script Knowledge through Vision and Language and Sound: Model:

-\mparagraph{Pretraining setup.} We train \modelname~on TPU v3-512 accelerators; training takes 5 days for \basemodel, and 16 days for \largemodel.
-We made pretraining more efficient through several algorithmic and implementation improvements, listed in full in Appendix~\ref{supp_ssec:speedimprovements}.
-Of note, we provide the joint encoder at most $N{=}8$ frames at a time, and incorporate extra contrastive text negatives from written text.

-We use a batch size of 1024 videos, each with $N{=}16$ segments.
-The transcript frame matching task uses all 16384 images from the batch.
-Likewise, the contrastive span task uses all 49152 audio clips and text candidates in the batch.
-We use AdamW \cite{Kingma2014AdamAM, loshchilov2017decoupled} to minimize Equation~\ref{eqn:total}, details and hyperparameters are in Appendix~\ref{supp_ssec:speedimprovements}.
+\mparagraph{Pretraining setup.} We train on TPU v3-512 accelerators; training takes 5 days for \basemodel, and 16 days for \largemodel.
+We made pretraining more efficient through several algorithmic and implementation improvements.
+Of note, we simultaneously train on written (web) text, which enables more text candidates to be used.
+We use a batch size of 1024 videos, each with $N{=}16$ segments (split into two groups of 8 segments each).
+We use AdamW \cite{Kingma2014AdamAM, loshchilov2017decoupled} to minimize Equation~\ref{eqn:total}.
+More details and hyperparameters are in Appendix~\ref{supp:modelimpldetails}.